-The Practicum Director and Program Manager are Practice Office staff members who will assist in identifying appropriate practicum sites, and provide guidance to students throughout their practicum experience.
-They are responsible for registering practicum students, and communicating with the Field Supervisor.
-They will also follow-up with the organization if warranted by comments in the Midpoint

-Review Form.
-The Practicum Director and Program Manager are available by phone or e-mail to answer questions or to assist in the resolution of any problems.
+The Practicum Director and Program Manager are Practice Office staff members who will provide guidance to students and assist in identifying appropriate practicum sites.
+They are responsible for registering practicum students upon faculty approval.
+The Practice Office will then send information to the field supervisor.
+They will follow-up with the organization as warranted by comments in the Midpoint Review Form.
+The Practicum Director and Program Manager are available by phone or e-mail throughout the practicum to answer questions or to assist in the resolution of any problems.